 more than Z hours in any one term.

 Example 1.
-Credit is not given for ACE 100 if credit for ECON 102 has been earned.
+Credit is not given toward graduation for ACE 100 if credit for ECON 102 has been earned.

 Example 2.
-Credit is not given for both ACES 509 and ACES 409.
+Credit is not given toward graduation for both ACES 509 and ACES 409.

-- list only the highest level course if there is a string of sequenced prerequisites (see Example 1
+- list only the highest-level course if there is a string of sequenced prerequisites (see Example 1 below)

-- list only the primary course if cross-listed (Academic Catalog’s Courses of Instruction ‘Same As’
+- list both the primary course and any cross-listed courses (Academic Catalog’s Courses of Instruction ‘Same As’

 - explicitly list courses by their subject and number (CHEM 232) found in the Courses of

 Instruction (not, e.g., “a course in chemistry”)

 - express alternative courses and combinations of courses clearly (see Example 2 below).